unveiler-io/developer-website/blog/2021-01-24-ClaimR-Auth-Release-Announcement.md

 ## Custom Solutions

-ClaimR Auth is build directly on top of the same ClaimR API as is publicly available.
+ClaimR Auth is build directly on top of the same Unveiler API as is publicly available.
 As such, if the service you would like to secure is not using OTP, then it is possible to build a custom solution specific for your use-case.
-Please consult our [documentation](/docs) on how to get started, or you can [drop us a line](mailto:contact@claimr.tools) to discuss about what's possible.
+Please consult our [documentation](/docs) on how to get started, or you can [drop us a line](mailto:contact@unveiler.io) to discuss about what's possible.